IMPORTANT: Hansons Auctioneers wish to make it clear that no human remains are to be sold from the Anglo Saxon Collection.

 Such was the fascination with the 1,500-year-old cemetery, students and archaeologists from the UK and overseas volunteered their services, both at the dig and to examine items.

-Now hundreds of objects from the site including a great square-headed gilt brooch with cloth attached, scissors, tweezers, cruciform brooches, pots, knives, a spear head with attachment for a pennant, skeleton, skull and bracteates (pendants) incorporating runic characters from the early Teutonic alphabet are to be sold by private treaty by Derbyshire’s Hansons Auctioneers with bids invited by June 1.
-The guide price is £50,000-£80,000.
+Now hundreds of objects from the site including a great square-headed gilt brooch with cloth attached, scissors, tweezers, cruciform brooches, pots, knives, a spear head with attachment for a pennant and bracteates (pendants) incorporating runic characters from the early Teutonic alphabet are to be sold at auction on March 26 with a guide price of £40,000.
+In 2019 the collection was offered to museums under private treaty without success.

-Mr Taylor died two years ago at the age of 88 leaving his collection behind in his home.
-The antiquities were found before treasure trove rules came into being, hence he was able to keep it.
-Now his wife Muriel Taylor, 88, has put the entire collection up for sale.
+Mr Taylor died in 2017 at the age of 88 leaving his collection behind in his home.
+Under the Treasure Trove legislation at the time, the artefacts did not require surrendering.
+Now his wife Muriel Taylor, 88, has put a large part of the collection up for sale.
+However, this does not include any human remains.

 Mrs Taylor, from Cleethorpes, said: “It’s so important to me that this collection stays together.
 I would like it to be preserved in a museum.
 It’s my late husband’s life work and a crucial part of England’s Anglo-Saxon history.”